rashray/hid-sp18-526/cluster/kubernetes/kube_install_and_config_readme.md

 If your nodes are not configured like that you'll need to change this script or copy docker_kubernetes_install.sh to each of the nodes manually.

-## This is a in depth exaplanion of the kubernetes installation and configuration scripts
+## Now some more explanations on the scripts

 First docker needs to be installed